What is sodium lauryl sulfate and why should we avoid it?

 There are also other types of sulfates including Sodium Laureth Sulfate (SLES) and Ammonium Laurel Sulfate (ALS).
 Sulfates are the ingredients which make a product foam up and Sodium Lauryl Sulfate (SLS) is the most commonly used.

-SLS and SLES are produced from coconut oil, palm kernel oil, or petroleum oil and you’ll find them widely used in skin and hair care products.More skincare ingredients to avoid SLS free skincare
+SLS and SLES are produced from coconut oil, palm kernel oil, or petroleum oil and you’ll find them widely used in skin and hair care products.More skincare ingredients to avoid SLS in skincare

 Why your skin needs natural ingredients